Spindle Length: 170.5mm (6 ¾")

 Speed ranges: 33.3, 45 & 78 rpm

-The eagerly anticipated replacement for the SME 30/2 Turntable, the Model 30/12 is will accept nine, ten and twelve inch arms but is especially directed at the exciting Series V-12.
+The SME Model 30/12 is a wider alternative to the flagship SME Model 30/2 and will accept nine, ten and twelve inch arms but is especially directed at the exciting Series V-12.
 This offers performance 27% better than a nine inch arm in respect of angular error distortion.
 Its immaculate construction and finish stem from facilities and uncompromising quality control which have made the name SME a byword for engineering excellence.

 In common with the Model 30/2, the Model 30/12 takes special account of sonic considerations and with equipment of comparable quality can provide a listening experience that allows L.P. sound to be re-assessed.
 Detail, resolution, and neutrality are of a new order with a dynamic range that does justice to the original sound.
 In conventional turntables metal supporting springs often contribute significantly to colouration.
 Sometimes even their size and nature can be identified by an experienced ear!